Health Care: The Risks Of Repeal Without Replace

 The same CBO report estimates that the number of people without insurance would increase by 18 million in the first year after a law similar to the 2015 legislation passes.

-About 10 million people would lose coverage because they'd drop their individual plans, and another 5 million would be dropped from the Medicaid rolls.
-Another 3 million would lose their employer-provided coverage, CBO says.
+About 10 million people would lose coverage because they would drop their individual plans, 5 million would be dropped from the Medicaid rolls and 3 million would lose their employer-provided coverage, CBO says.

+Sen. Shelley Moore Capito, R-W.Va., has already said she won't support the repeal effort because of the threats it poses to people's coverage.

 My latest statement on the Senate health care bill & planned vote to repeal Obamacare: pic.twitter.com/yAVIxgptCu— Shelley Moore Capito (@SenCapito) July 18, 2017